 - Property and real estate

 Neil commenced his career in the audit department of a Big Four accounting firm.
 He subsequently spent 18 months setting up and running the finance department of a charitable company in central London before joining Grant Thornton’s Forensic and Investigation Services practice, also in London.
-Neil is a Fellow of the Institute of Chartered Accountants in England and Wales and is a practicing Member of the Academy of Experts.
+Neil is a Fellow of the Institute of Chartered Accountants in England and Wales and is a practising Member of the Academy of Experts.